There have been many LATAM business movements over the past year, but there is one in particular that will be breaking barriers.

 FitBank has been looking to go global.
 One of their main strategies to do so is to team up with JP Morgan.
 JP Morgan is the largest US bank and the 6th largest bank in the world.

-To go global, FitBank plans to break barriers by opening an office in the US and spreading to other LATAM countries in 2021.
+To go global, last year FitBank broke barriers by opening an office in the US and began spreading to other LATAM countries.
 It is expecting to open operations in Peru, Mexico, and Colombia.

 Impact on Brazil Fintech and Potential in LATAM & US

 In Latin America, Brazil has the second-largest number of fintech startups and 64% of Brazilians are considered to be “fintech adopters”.

 That being said, fintech adoption and expansion are still growing in Brazil.

 FitBank’s global expansion is proof of this.
 More and more Brazilian fintech companies are starting to expand their businesses outside of Latin America so that they can diversify their businesses.